-You can ingest bentonite clay, which is great for cleaning out the GI system of pathogens.
+You can ingest calcium bentonite clay in small amounts, which is great for cleaning out the GI system of pathogens [source].
 Add 1 teaspoon to 8 ounces of water and drink 45 minutes away from any supplements.
 If you consume clay, you must drink a lot of water afterwards to prevent sludging in the GI tract.

 2. Homemade itch cream

-Bentonite clay added to sea salt, baking soda and essential oils makes a homemade calamine lotion that gives easy, natural relief for bug bites and poison oak/ivy [source].
-You can also combine clay with activated charcoal for a super healing black salve that works on stings, bites and splinters.
+Bentonite clay added to sea salt, baking soda, and essential oils makes a homemade calamine lotion that gives easy, natural relief for bug bites and poison oak/ivy [source].
+You can also combine clay with activated charcoal for a super healing black salve that works on stings, bites, and splinters.

 3. Detox bath

-You can get clay’s benefits just by spending time in the tub.
+You can get clay's benefits just by spending time with it in the tub.
 Dissolve 1 cup of Epsom salt in warm water.
-Mix 1/2 cup bentonite clay in 1/2 cup of warm water and stir until the clay is dissolved.
-Add the clay to the bath and then soak for 20 minutes.
+Mix ½ cup bentonite clay in ½ cup of warm water, and stir until the clay is dissolved.
+Add the clay to the bath, and then soak for 20 minutes.

 4. Facial cleanser

 Make this DIY cleansing balm the first step in your beauty regimen.
 The oil breaks down makeup and pulls out gunk from your pores, with a big assist from bentonite clay.
 In addition to its healing properties, clay is a very good antibacterial agent [source].
-But that’s not all, you’ll soon be addicted to how soft and smooth your skin feels.
+But that’s not all, you’ll soon be addicted to how soft and smooth it makes your skin feel.

 5. Oily skin face mask

-Put Bentonite clay to work on your pores.
-It can be as simple as clay and enough water to make a paste.
-Or combine it with activated charcoal and apple cider vinegar to fight acne or include witch hazel to battle oily skin.
+Put bentonite clay to work on your pores.
+It can be as simple as mixing the clay and enough water to make a paste.
+Or combine it with activated charcoal and apple cider vinegar to fight acne, or include witch hazel to battle oily skin.

 6. Athlete's foot treatment

-Treat athlete’s foot with a natural antifungal powder made with Bentonite and essential oils.
-Add 5 drops tea tree oil, 5 drops rosemary oil, and 2 drops oregano oil into eight ounces of bentonite clay.
-Apply powder to feet and sprinkle inside shoes to absorb moisture.
+Treat athlete's foot with a natural antifungal powder made with bentonite and essential oils.
+Add 5 drops tea tree oil, 5 drops rosemary oil, and 2 drops oregano oil into 8 ounces of bentonite clay.
+Apply this powder to your feet and sprinkle inside your shoes to absorb moisture.